 Local insights have been approved by Oban International’s LIME (Local In-Market Expert) network. - https://obaninternational.com/lime-network/

-1 The Virtual Doctor service is part of our Virtual Care from AXA service.
-Appointments are subject to availability.
-You do not need to pay or claim for a consultation but you will be charged for the cost of the initial phone call when using the call back service.
-You won’t be charged if you request a call back using the app or online portal.
-Telephone appointments are available 24/7/365 and call-backs are typically within 24 hours.
-Video appointments in English, Spanish and Mandarin are available between 08.00 and 00.00 UK time, Monday to Friday.
-Video appointments in German are available between 08:00 -20:00 CET, Monday to Friday
+1 Appointments are subject to availability.
+You do not need to pay or claim for a consultation, but you will be charged for the cost of the initial phone call when using the call back service.
+You won't be charged if you request a call back using the app or online portal.
+Telephone appointments are available 24/7/365 and call‑backs are typically within 24 hours.
+Video appointments in English, Spanish and Mandarin are available between 08:00 and 00:00 UK time, Monday to Friday.
+Video appointments in German are available between 08:00 and 20:00 CET, Monday to Friday.
+In Singapore, all appointments are conducted only via video and in English, between 08:00 and 00:00 UK time, Monday to Friday.

-3 Mind Health psychologist appointments are available in English and Spanish between Monday and Friday, 09.00 - 17.30 (UK time).
-If you are calling from the UAE, appointments are available between Saturday to Thursday, 09.00 – 20.00, and Friday 09.00 – 16.00 (UAE time).
-The service, provided in partnership with Teladoc Health, provides access to six sessions with a psychologist, per mind health concern, per policy year.
-The Mind Health service is part of our Virtual Care from AXA service.
+2 Mind Health psychologist appointments are available in English and Spanish between Monday and Friday, 09.00 – 21.00 (UK time).
+If you are calling from the UAE, appointments are available in Arabic, English and French between Saturday to Thursday, 09.00 – 20.00, and Friday 09.00 – 17.00 (UAE time).
+The service provides access to six sessions with a psychologist, per mind health concern, per policy year.